-- Cape Busters: In the New 52 she's part of the Wold Army, which is dedicated to protecting the earth from super-powered threats at all costs.
+- Cape Busters: In the New 52 universe, on Earth-2, she's part of the Wold Army, which is dedicated to protecting the earth from super-powered threats at all costs.

 - Depending on the Writer: Her personality and English proficiency are subject to change, as she'd originally been a capable English speaker who was rather witty, and was then portrayed as completely incapable of speaking English and cold and silent by later writers.

-- Inscrutable Oriental: Her first appearance in Justice Society of America is characterized by her being silent, cold and reserved out of combat.
+- Judomaster — The fourth one could project an "aversion field" which prevented her from being hit by attacks specifically aimed at her, though not ones with wide effects like explosions.
+She was also a skilled martial artist just like her predecessors. * Inscrutable Oriental: Her first appearance in Justice Society of America is characterized by her being silent, cold, and reserved out of combat.
 Mind you, before then, she'd been portrayed as witty and perfectly capable of speaking English, but these things happen.
 Mind you, she did warm up a bit when she fell for Damage.

 - Imperial Stormtrooper Marksmanship Academy: Weaponized.
-She projects a shield around her that throws her opponents aim off.
-However, she cant stop an attack thats not focused directly at her.
+She projects a shield around her that throws her opponent's aim off.
+However, she cant stop an attack thats not focused directly on her.

 - Legacy Character: Sonia adopted the Judomaster identity to repent for her fathers past deeds and has since been on the run from the Blood Soldiers.